This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Hairy Woodpecker

-- Nesting Habits: Nest in mature trees.
+- Nesting Habits: They nest in mature trees, often near dense cover.

-- Conservation Status: Stable, but watch local changes.
+- Conservation Status: Stable but locally monitored.

 Types of Woodpeckers in Iowa